fbpx

 Leave Victoria Falls behind and head to Hwange National Park.
 En route, stop via the Victoria Falls Wildlife Trust – one of the Intrepid Foundation’s projects - where you can learn about the rescue and rehabilitation of wildlife, human-wildlife conflict and their role in anti-poaching.
 There may also be a chance to meet any rescued or orphaned wildlife currently in their care.
 After, explore the stunning arena of Hwange in an open 4x4 vehicle.
 This national park became the royal hunting grounds of the Ndebele warrior-king Mzilikazi in the early 19th century and was set aside as a national park in 1929.
 Today, Hwange boasts a massive selection of wildlife, with over 100 species of mammals and nearly 400 bird species.
 But it's the elephants this place is famous for – here you'll find one of the largest elephant populations in Africa.

-Day 4 - Matobo National Park
+Day 4 - Bulawayo

-Make tracks for Matobos with a short detour through Bulawayo, checking out its colonial architecture, before heading to your camp for the next two nights.
-Home to a large population of black and white rhinoceros that can be tracked on foot, Matobo National Park is also the site of the grave of Cecil John Rhodes, the founder of Rhodesia and the De Beers diamond company.
+Make tracks for Matobos with a short detour through Bulawayo, checking out its Victorian-style buildings, before heading to your camp for the next two nights.
+Home to a large population of black and white rhinoceros that can be tracked on foot.
+Matobo National Park is also the site of the grave of Cecil John Rhodes, the founder of Rhodesia and the De Beers diamond company.
 The Matobos area has great spiritual and cultural significance to the local people and there are many sites within the park where important ceremonies still take place.
 For those interested in the culinary side of southern African food, tonight your cook can provide a cooking class while you help prepare this evening’s delicious meal.

-Day 5 - Matobo National Park
+Day 5 - Bulawayo

 Day 6 - Tshipise